theeldermillenial/2025-liquidity-budget/README.md

 1. Linda Roland (aka CryptoFly)
     * Twitter - @cryptofly777
     * YouTube - https://www.youtube.com/@lindacryptofly9182
     * About - Linda Roland is the operator of MALU Pool and has been actively contributing to the Cardano ecosystem since 2021.
 She’s a trusted DeFi consultant and advisor to multiple Cardano projects, known for her strategic insight and practical, user-focused thinking.
 Linda also creates educational videos to better inform the community of Cardano events, and improve visibility of Cardano projects.
-Her background is in industrial engineering and management with expertise in artificial intelligence, robotics, optimization, and supply chain logistics.
+Her background is in industrial engineering and management with expertise in robotics, optimization, and supply chain logistics.
 She brings a strong mix of technical literacy, real-world experience, and genuine care for the people who make up Cardano.
 2. Darren Camas (IPOR Labs)
     * Twitter - @DarrenCamas
     * LinkedIn - https://www.linkedin.com/in/dcamas/